jefflai108/LDA/README.md

 # clsp
-Work I'm doing at Center for Language and Speech Processing
+Python code at Center for Language and Speech Processing

-More to come ~
+More to come (gotta work hard over the break) ~